Special functions associated to a certain fourth order differential equation: The fourth order differential operator

 where $\mathbb{C}[x,\theta]$ denotes the left $\mathbb{C}[x]$-module generated by $1,\theta,\theta^2,\ldots$ in the Weyl algebra $\mathbb{C}[x,\frac{\td}{\td x}]$.
 Therefore, the differential equation $\mathcal{D}_{\mu,\nu}u=\lambda u$ has a regular singularity at $x=0$, and its characteristic equation is given by

 Hence the second statement is proved. \item[\normalfont\textup{(3)}] The formal adjoint of $\theta$ on $L^2(\mathbb{R}_+,x^{\mu+\nu+1}\td x)$ is given by

 It is easily seen from the expression \eqref{eq:DiffOp2} that $\mathcal{D}_{\mu,\nu}$ is a symmetric operator on the same Hilbert space.
-We shall postpone the proof of the assertion that $\lambda_j^{\mu,\nu}$ is an $L^2$-eigenvalue of $\mathcal{D}_{\mu,\nu}$ until Theorem \ref{thm:EigFct} and Proposition \ref{prop:L2functions}, where we give explicit eigenfunctions. \item[\normalfont\textup{(4)}] The proof of this statement is based on representation theory.
+We shall postpone the proof of the assertion that $\lambda_j^{\mu,\nu}$ is an $L^2$-eigenvalue of $\mathcal{D}_{\mu,\nu}$ until Corollary \ref{prop:L2functions} and Theorem \ref{thm:EigFct}, where we give explicit eigenfunctions. \item[\normalfont\textup{(4)}] The proof of this statement is based on representation theory.
 We will postpone it to Section \ref{sec:RepTh}, where we explain how the fourth order differential operator $\mathcal D_{\mu,\nu}$ arises from the Schr\"odinger model (the $L^2$-model) of the minimal representation of the indefinite orthogonal group. \item[\normalfont\textup{(5)}] For $\nu=-1$ this follows easily from \eqref{eq:DiffOp1} by the commutator relation $[\theta,\frac{1}{x}]=-\frac{1}{x}$.
 The case $\nu=+1$ is also obtained by a simple computation.\qedhere \end{description} \end{pf}

-\begin{remark} It is likely that $\mathcal{D}_{\mu,\nu}$ is still (essentially) self-adjoint without assuming the integrality condition \eqref{IntCond}.
+\begin{remark} It is likely that $\mathcal{D}_{\mu,\nu}$ still extends to a self-adjoint operator on the same Hilbert space without assuming the integrality condition \eqref{IntCond}.
 For example, for $\nu=\pm1$ and arbitrary $\mu>-1$ we will construct $L^2$-eigenfunctions $\Lambda_{2,j}^{\mu,\pm1}$ of $\mathcal{D}_{\mu,\pm1}$ which are basically Laguerre polynomials (see Corollary \ref{cor:SpecialValue} and Remark \ref{rem:SpecialValue2}).
 Hence, they form a basis of the corresponding $L^2$-space and it follows that $\mathcal{D}_{\mu,\pm1}$ is self-adjoint with discrete spectrum.
-However, our proof for $\nu\not=\pm 1$ uses representation theory of the semisimple Lie group $O(\mu+3,\nu+3)$ and hence uses condition \eqref{IntCond} in a crucial way. \end{remark}
+However, our proof for $\nu\not=\pm 1$ uses unitary representation theory of the semisimple Lie group $O(\mu+3,\nu+3)$ and hence uses condition \eqref{IntCond} in a crucial way. \end{remark}